 But I know that other days wait when the timeless truths of Scripture will come alive in a whole new way.
 [Tweet this] When the beauty of God’s word will captivate me anew.
 When glimpses of God’s character will leave me breathless.
 When in a book or a passage or a single word, I will find myself wonderstruck.

-Will you prayerfully consider joining me in a wild adventure of reading the Bible in 40 days this Lent?
-[Tweet this]
+[Tweet “Join me in a wild adventure of reading the entire Bible in 40 days.”]

 And even if you don’t read the whole Bible, will you commit to plunge into the Gospels, explore the wisdom literature, study the Torah, or simply read the red words of Christ?